 The classic triangular amulet with three pendants can be found in many forms, with abundant examples in jewelry, leatherwork, carpets, pottery and other items throughout Taroudant's labyrinthine souk.
 Berber women carry their babies in Goddess-embroidered wraps, and wear Goddess-embroidered aprons.

-The principal motif found in southern Morocco is a classic triangular pattern incorporating ancient symbols of the Mountain Goddess, Winged Goddess and Birth Goddess, Tree of Life, zigzag, and signs of life.
-The Berber women call it Lkbab or Lbrouj, and believe it bestows health, wealth, fertility, prosperity and all good things.
-This ancient Neolithic motif appears in carpets, pottery, jewellery, leatherwork, and henna tattoos, and in women's embroidered aprons, baby-carrying cloths and sheets for the wedding bed.
+The principal motif is a classic triangular pattern, incorporating ancient symbols of the Goddess, mountain, mother and daughter, Tree of Life, zigzag, and signs of life.
+The Berber women call it Lakbab (Lbrouj for a smaller version), and believe it bestows health, wealth, fertility, prosperity and all good things.
+It is a favourite design in henna tattoos, and is also found on early archaeological artefacts from Neolithic times.

 What does the Mountain Goddess have to do with dancing?
-Her upright, symmetrical stance, with hands raised in blessing, is the quintessential posture of power; it also depicts the dancing woman, with hands raised to join the dance.
-The embroidered hem of a 19th-C apron from Razgrad, Bulgaria, shows similar figures connected in a dance line, radiating 'life signs' and holding Trees of Life.
+The upright, symmetrical stance of the Mountain Goddess is the quintessential posture of power; the triangular Goddess, with hands raised in blessing, is also the dancing woman, with hands raised to join the dance.
+The embroidered hem of a 19th-C apron from Razgrad, Bulgaria, shows Mountain Goddess figures connected in a dance line, radiating life-signs or energy waves and holding Trees of Life.